CulDeVu/culdevu.github.io/thought/2025-03-08-moon-clock.md

 Also as I understand it, the book gives formulas for computing the *actual* positions of the various bodies, not apparent positions, so a delay should be applied to account for time it takes light to travel and how fast it's moving. [calculate the time dialation of jupiter and compare it to its moving speed].

 When it comes to computing where a body is visually in the sky, there's also the effect of parallax.
 Depending on which side of the earth you're on, you will see different bodies at slightly different angles in the sky.
 There's also the parallactic angle, the angle that the body appears to be rotated, which changes throughout the day and the body moves across the sky.
+[TODO: image]

 You'll need to compute the nutation.
 This is a small angle